-What’s important is where they are in their journey when they need you the most.
+What’s important is where they are in their journey when they need me the most.

-It’s with that mindset that you should write your website content and blog posts with: at what moment in her business and her life would she be in when she needs my services and is in the position to say “Yes!
+It’s with that mindset that you should write your website content and blog posts with: “At what moment in her business and her life does she need my services the most?
+At what point does she finally say “Yes!
 I’m ready to work with her.
-Let’s do it chief.”
+Let’s do it!?”

-It’s all about positioning yourself and creating content that is going to hit home for the pain points they’re feeling right now; so they can avoid those icky feelings later that are gonna hold them back.
+It’s all about positioning yourself and creating content that is going to hit them where they are right now.

 Tip: You know those feelings that they’re going to feel if they don’t work with you.
 Talk about them.
 Turn them into a positive reason to work with you.

 Just like gathering inspiration from your competitors, Pinterest is a great place if you’re wanting to seriously change up the layout of your site.

 When it comes to gathering Pinterest inspiration for your website redesign, I suggest that you actually pin things from a bunch of places.
 Color palettes, interiors, food, plants, etc.

 Pin things that have your brand colors in them and that fit your mood, pin typography that has the style in it that you want, pin office spaces that you think your ideal client would work in, etc.